 Chapter 17: The House of Être

-Most verbs use "Avoir".
+Most verbs use "Avoir" for the Past Tense.
 But a select few (Movement & Change of State) use "Être".
-Meet Dr. & Mrs. Vandertramp.
+Meet Dr. & Mrs. Vandertrampp.

 The Exception